 If the speeding charge gets dismissed, then the defendant can try to get the record sealed right away.10

-Speeding in a school zone is not a deportable offense.
+Speeding is not a deportable offense.
 But since immigration law is constantly changing, non-citizens facing speeding charges should still consult with an attorney to discuss how to protect their resident status.
 Read more about the criminal defense of immigrants in Nevada.

 Fight it.
 Speeding tickets carry high fines and demerit points.
 If a defense attorney is able to get the charge reduced to a non-moving violation or dismissed, the defendant should have lower or zero fines and no demerit points on his/her license.